 People all around us are struggling with hunger in silence.
 Many people feel isolated and alone, when actually, many of their neighbors are going through the same issues that they are.
-With 1 in every 9 Nevadans facing hunger every day, people you see every day are fighting this fight.
+More than 11% of Nevadans face hunger every day.
+That means people you see every day are fighting this fight.

 “THE FIRST THING I THOUGHT WHEN WE GOT HERE TODAY WAS ‘WE’RE GOING TO BE ABLE TO HAVE A SALAD TONIGHT WITH DINNER.’
 A REAL, HEALTHY, LOADED UP SALAD.
 I CAN’T WAIT!” -ROBERT